CURENT/andes/README.md

 This function is useful when one wants to use models that are unique in ANDES.

 - `andes run <CaseName> --convert` performs the conversion to `xlsx`.
-- `andes run <CaseName> --convertall` performs the conversion and create empty sheets for all supported models.
+- `andes run <CaseName> --convert-all` performs the conversion and create empty sheets for all supported models.
+- `andes run <CaseName> --add-book

 ## Output Converter
 The output converter is used to convert `.npy` output to a comma-separated (csv) file.